We’ve built a network of investor relationships

 What are their historical realized returns to investors?

-How does the sponsor’s track record reflect their activity over 10 or 20 years?
+How does the operator’s track record reflect their activity over 10 or 20 years?

 How do they perform in down cycles and recessions?

-What do the sponsor’s references and colleagues have to say?
+What do the operator’s references and colleagues have to say?